f-akmal/mimosa-typescript/README.md

 Add `'typescript'` to your list of modules.
 That's all!
 Mimosa will install the module for you when you start `mimosa watch` or `mimosa build`.

+This module works best with Mimosa `2.3.8` or above.

 ## Functionality

 This module will compile Typescript files during `mimosa watch` and `mimosa build`.